Written by ASAP’s expert immigration lawyers · Updated

 A Credible or Reasonable Fear Interview is different from a normal asylum interview with USCIS.
 At the interview, you can explain to an immigration official why you are afraid to return to your country of origin.
 If you pass the interview, you are then supposed to be able to apply for asylum or other forms of protection in immigration court.
 You could be detained during this process.

-This guide and this video have more information about Credible and Reasonable Fear Interviews.
+This guide has more information about Credible and Reasonable Fear Interviews.
 However, please know that these resources have not been updated recently, and we do not know exactly how this process will work now.

 Bond Hearings and Humanitarian Parole

 Some people can ask an immigration judge to release them from detention through a process called a bond hearing.
+The government has recently made it more difficult to qualify for a bond.
 If an immigration judge grants bond, they will set an amount that you need to pay to leave detention.
-Read Guide 1 and Guide 2 (Part 4 of Section IV) for more information.
+Read this guide for more information.
 If you need help paying the bond amount, you may be able to request support.

 Another possible way to request release from detention is by asking for “humanitarian parole” because of an urgent situation such as a serious medical condition or pregnancy.
 Read this guide for more information.